-The Group's approach to risk management including governance, management, appetite, policies and procedures are described in the Risk Management section of the Annual Disclosure Document.
+The Group's approach to risk management including governance, management, appetite, policies and procedures are described in the Risk Management section of the 30 June 2011 Annual Report of the Group.

-Additionally, further disclosures in respect of capital adequacy and risk are provided in the Pillar 3 document.
+Additionally, further disclosures in respect of capital adequacy and risk are provided in the Group's Pillar 3 document.